mohanmca/professional_certification/aws/3_2_aws_networking_anki.md

 * Logical virtual network interface card inside cloud
    * Create, configure, and attach to your EC2 instances
    * We can attach private IP address or an elastic IP address or it's MAC address.
-* AWS VPC Flowlogs can be used to capture the trafic of ENI/PNI (logs)
+* AWS VPC Flow-logs can be used to capture the traffic of ENI/PNI (logs)
 * PNI - Primary network interface (default one attached to EC2)